Colorectal Recovery Program

 [About] [List of Ingredients] [How To Take] [FAQ]

 Proper diet is essential for speedy recovery.
 You won‘t be able to eliminate bloating, flatulence, inflammation or large stools, for as long as you continue consuming food with fiber.
 In fact, by mixing supplemental bacteria into this gumbo, the bloating and flatulence are likely to get worse, not better, from additional fermentation.

-Morning and Evening Packs are intended for an average weight adult.
+Ageless Protection formula is intended for an average weight adult.
 For every 15 lb (7 kg) below 120 lb (55 kg) for women, and 22lb (10 kg) below 155 lb (70 kg) for men, you may deduct one Ageless Protection capsule.
 Adults whose weight is substantially over average don't need to increase the dose.

 Children over 12 and teenagers can take Ageless Nutrition supplements following the same guidelines.
 Women past menarche (first period) should take extra dietary iron.

-Supplements in packs aren't recommended to children under 12 years old because they may experience difficulty swallowing capsules and tablets.
+This supplement isn't recommended to children under 12 years old because they may experience difficulty swallowing capsules and tablets.
 Use liquid children's supplements instead.